Towards Simple and Provable Parameter-Free Adaptive Gradient Methods: Adam++: a parameter-free version of Adam

 We consider the same optimization problem as introduced in \eqref{eq:obj} in the stochastic setting.
 We also consider the same stochastic gradient oracle $\mathcal{G}(\xb)$ satisfying $\mathbb{E}[\mathcal{G}(\xb)|\xb]\in \partial f(\xb)$.
 The Adam++ algorithm is depicted in Algorithm~\ref{alg:adam++}.

 There are several key points in Algorithm~\ref{alg:adam++} to note.
 First of all, Adam++ also implements the key quantity $r_t =\|\xb_t-\xb_0\|_{2}/\sqrt{d} $ introduced in AdaGrad++ to automatically adapt the ``learning rate''.
-Moreover, Adam++ allows dynamically decaying first-moment parameter $\beta_{1t} = \beta_1 \lambda^t$, which follows the definition in AMSGrad \citep{reddi2018convergence}.
+Moreover, Adam++ allows dynamically decaying first-moment parameter $\beta_{1t} = \beta_1 \lambda^{t}$, which follows the definition in AMSGrad \citep{reddi2019convergence}.
 When setting $\lambda = 1$, we can recover the common setup with a constant $\beta_1$.
 The introduction of the decaying $\beta_{1t}$ is due to technical reasons, and our theoretical analysis on Adam relies on a $\lambda \in (0,1)$.
 However, we remark that Adam++ with $\lambda = 1$ can achieve highly competitive performance under various practical settings.

 Another key feature of Adam++ is that it covers two cases.
 In \textbf{Case 1}, we implement entry-wise adaptive learning rates that are similar to AdaGrad and AdaGrad++.
 In \textbf{Case 2}, we implement a more common exponential moving average of the second moment $\vb_t$ but also introduce another quantity $\sbb_t$.
 Particularly regarding the definition of $\sbb_t = \sqrt{(t+1) \cdot \max_{t' \leq t}(\vb_{t'})}$, we note that the factor $\sqrt{(t+1)}$ ensures reasonable scaling when incorporated with the quantity $r_t$.
 This factor makes the scaling of $\sbb_t$ in \textbf{Case 2} more compatible with that in \textbf{Case 1}.
-Moreover, the max operation $\max_{t' \leq t}(\vb_{t'})$ is inherited from the AMSGrad modification to Adam \citep{reddi2018convergence}, which has been shown to be crucial in ensuring theoretical guarantees.
-However, experiments have demonstrated that the simplified version $\sbb_t = \sqrt{(t+1) \cdot \vb_{t}}$ works better in practice.
-This is consistent with many empirical observations \citep{gugger2018adamw}.
+Moreover, the max operation $\max_{t' \leq t}(\vb_{t'})$ is inherited from the AMSGrad modification to Adam \citep{reddi2019convergence}, which has been shown to be crucial for establishing convergence guarantees.
+However, in practice, Adam (or AdamW) performs better than AMSGrad for training LLMs.
+Therefore, we apply Adam-like update rule $\sbb_t=\sqrt{(t+1)\vb_t}$ for language modeling tasks and use AMSGrad-like update rule (Algorithm \ref{alg:adam++} Case 2) for other computer vision experiments.